collapsed-stacks/startups/questions/7658/how-can-i-find-co-founder-with-software-developing-experience.md

 - tagged: `software`
 - score: 5

-<p>I have a very good idea and want to start my own business.
+I have a very good idea and want to start my own business.
 But I'm not engineer guy( my major is business, I got MBA degree).
 Now I am looking for a software developer who has experience at least 5 years as co-founder to start a new business.
-How can I find him or her?</p>
+How can I find him or her?

 ## Answer 7660